 Life is tough.
 We are usually just exposed to our lucky reality.
 Once you get outside your comfort zone, you get to see what life’s like.

 Visiting cool stuff and meeting backpackers in party hostels is amazing… the first few weeks.
-After that, it’s repetitive and boring.
-Find yourself something to do along the journey.
+After that, it may develop into a repetitive and relatively boring activity.
+If you’re one of those with itchy fingers, find yourself something to do along the journey.

 Modern office workers are modern slaves

 The concept of building a career is nothing but a rat race.
 Wasting one’s life while working for someone else.
 We trade our freedom for a stable paycheck.